aerobless/StrangeDungeonVR/docs/index.md

 ### 0.4 (next version)
 * ...
+* Improved tile doorways.
+Detecting if a player enters or leaves a tile has been improved.
+It's now less likely to fail if the player decides to go back half way through a door.
+* Improved dungeon generator.
+Old tiles are now deactived instead of deleted.
+The player can now backtrack and is no longer impeded by a shut off corridor.
-* NPC Enemies now have nametags showing their level, name and health
+* NPC Enemies now have nametags showing their level, name and health.
 * Added dev note system.
 This allows me to let players know what's still missing/planned.
 * Player highscore is now automatically updated every minute instead of just on death.
 This will also put players on the highscore that didn't die.
 * Fixed bug where the statistics weren't reset for every new dungeon run.